Personnel

 Apetit’s objective is that each employee is familiar with the goals of their work and able to make use of their strengths and skills in their job.
 It is important that Apetit’s employees can work in an encouraging and inspiring work atmosphere with rewarding tasks that they find meaningful.

-At the end of 2022, Apetit had 324 employees, all of whom worked in Finland.
-The number of person- nel has been reduced by the divestment of the Grain Trade business.
-In full-time equivalents, the average number of personnel in continuing operations was 288 Apetit does not use external labour, such as leased employees, to a significant extent.
 The number of employees at Apetit’s Säkylä plant varies during the year based on the harvest season.
 The number of temporary employees increases for a period of about six months in the harvest season.
 During this season, the number of temporary employees at the plant is approximately 30 per cent higher than normally.
-There were four part-time employees employed by the Group during 2022.
-Subcontractors were used in projects and maintenance activities carried out at Apetit’s production plants during the reporting period.

 All Apetit’s employees are covered by collective agreements.
-Upper-level staff have a basic agree- ment.
+Upper-level staff have a basic agreement.
 Apetit complies with the Finnish Collective Agreements Act and trade union agreements in all personnel-related matters.